 Since the second quarter of fiscal 2021, we have experienced unprecedented demand for our products and services.
-Our quarterly order volumes during this period have significantly exceeded our quarterly revenue and historical order volumes, with some concentration of orders among certain existing Webscale and North America-based service provider customers.
-As a result of order volume growth in recent periods, our backlog has grown from \$2.2 billion at the end of fiscal 2021 to \$4.1 billion at the end of the second quarter of fiscal 2022.
-We believe that we are benefiting from certain shifts in business and consumer behaviors, in part accelerated by the COVID-19 pandemic, which represent positive, long-term trends for our business.
-These include enterprise and consumer cloud network adoption, increasing demands on the network edge, and network operator focus on resilience and automation.
-We believe that some portion of our increased order volumes in recent periods also reflects customer acceleration of future orders due to the implementation of security of supply strategies, or spending that was delayed or deferred in prior years due to COVID-19 related impacts.
-We believe that many of the drivers of the recent increase in network operator demand are durable and represent long-term opportunities for our business.
-However, we do not expect the rate of orders growth experienced in recent periods to be sustainable in the long term and expect it to moderate over time, and backlog should not necessarily be viewed as an accurate indicator of revenue for any particular period.
+Our quarterly order volumes during this period have significantly exceeded our revenue and historical order volumes, with some concentration of orders among certain existing Webscale and North America-based service provider customers.
+We believe that we are benefiting from certain shifts in business and consumer behaviors, in part accelerated by the COVID-19 pandemic, that represent positive, long-term trends for our business.
+These include 5G, enterprise and consumer cloud network adoption, increasing demands on the network edge, and network operator focus on resilience and automation.
+We believe some portion of these orders also reflects customer acceleration of future orders due to lengthened lead times or the implementation of security of supply strategies to address the supply constraints described below.
+As a result, our backlog has grown from \$2.2 billion at the end of fiscal 2021 to \$4.4 billion at the end of the third quarter of fiscal 2022.
+However, our order growth relative to revenue has begun to moderate from the first half of fiscal 2022 and we expect it to continue to moderate over time; and our backlog should not necessarily be viewed as an accurate indicator of revenue for any particular period.
 See "Risk Factors" in Item 1A of Part II of this report for further discussion of risks related to the demand environment.